Breaking the Code

 Community Arts North West

 Strategic and creative lead of Manchester arts charity.
-Led organisation through pandemic, established artists training programme, secured NPO funding.
+Led the organisation through the pandemic, established the artists training programme, and secured NPO funding.

 Brixton House (formerly Ovalhouse)

 Led participation in leading London fringe theatre.
-Established The Paper Project, brokered British Council South Africa partnership.
+Established The Paper Project and brokered a British Council South Africa partnership.

-Led Community Theatre Access Course and Voices project for young refugees.
-Founding member of Refugee and the Arts Initiative.
+Led the Community Theatre Access Course and Voices project for young refugees.
+Founding member of the Refugee and the Arts Initiative.

 Available for consultancy, facilitation, training, and creative partnerships.